-The Center focuses on innovative research on topics that represent barrier issues in rotary and fixed wing air vehicle design, combined with providing a first rate education in these fields.
-The Center educates engineers with a systems vision capable of interfacing with the multidisciplinary requirements of advanced aerospace vehicles.
+The Center focuses on innovative research on topics that represent barrier issues in rotary and fixed wing air vehicle design The Center educates engineers with a systems vision capable of interfacing with the multidisciplinary requirements of advanced aerospace vehicles.
 This is closely integrated with its research mission that is to lead in the development of advanced concepts for future aircraft systems.
 It focuses on multidisciplinary issues that play key roles in the design of manned and unmanned air vehicles.
-Currently, the areas being emphasized are interactions between computational aeroelasticity and aerodynamics, controls, flight mechanics, active materials, and composite structures.
-For the rotorcraft activities, the focus is on the development of vehicles with low vibrations and noise levels, good damage tolerance characteristics, low weight and low cost.
+Currently, the areas being emphasized are interactions between computational aeroelasticity and aerodynamics structural mechanics For the rotorcraft activities, the focus is on the development of vehicles with low vibrations and noise levels, good damage tolerance characteristics.
 For fixed wing vehicles the current emphasis is hypersonic vehicles and high performance UAV’s.
-These are reflected on several sponsored research programs that involves several funding agencies.
+These are reflected in several sponsored research programs that involve several funding agencies.

 Since 2006 the FXB-CRFWAD has been a partner in the Vertical Lift Research Center of Excellence (VLRCOE), a center funded by NRTC and led by Georgia Tech in a partnership with the University of Michigan, Washington University in St. Louis, Purdue University, and other institutions.